mroonga/mroonga/doc/source/reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 A full-text index has the following limitations.
-This limitation is derived from groonga.
+This limitation is derived from groonga and applied to each table.

 * The maximum number of records: 268,435,455 (more than 268 million)
 * The maximum number of distinct terms: 268,435,455 (more than 268 million)